Bulk-boundary decomposition of neural networks: Fundamentals

-\textit{Fundamentals---} A deep neural network consists of neurons $h^{(m+1)}_i$ connected by weights $W^{(m)}_{ij}$ and biases $b^{(m)}_i$.
+A deep neural network consists of neurons\footnote{In this work, we promote the \emph{pre-activations} $z$, rather than $h$, to serve as the fundamental degrees of freedom.
+For brevity, we hereafter refer to $z$ simply as \emph{neurons}, as the context makes this distinction clear.} $z^{(m+1)}_i$ connected by weights $W^{(m)}_{ij}$ and biases $b^{(m)}_i$.
 Here, $m = 0, \dots, M-1$ indexes the layers (depth), while $i = 1, \dots, N_{m+1}$ and $j = 1, \dots, N_m$ label neurons in adjacent layers.
-Each neuron\footnote{In this work, we promote the \emph{pre-activations} $z_i^{(m)}$, rather than $h_i^{(m)}$, to serve as the fundamental degrees of freedom.
-For brevity, we hereafter refer to $z_i^{(m)}$ simply as \emph{neurons}, as the context makes this distinction clear.} obeys the recursive relation
+Each neuron obeys the recursive relation $h^{(m)}_j = \sigma(z^{(m)}_j)$ with